i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 ---

 ##### Operator 2: OR (The "At Least One" Gate)

+> **Key Takeaway:** The OR gate outputs 1 if at least one input is 1.
+It’s how we express “either/or” logic in hardware and software.

 > **NOTE:** Insert Minecraft screenshot and CircuitVerse diagram for OR gate here.